Children of God Oratorio collection

 Conditions Governing Access

-Records can be accessed through the Reading Room, Berea College Special Collections and Archives, Hutchins Library, Berea College.
+Open for research.
+Records can be accessed in the Reading Room, Berea College Special Collections and Archives, Hutchins Library, Berea College.

 Conditions Governing Use